mortadella011/beer_challenge/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` to build the project and don't forget `npm install` on the first build.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+See package.json for details.

-##
+## Proxy

+For prod builds a proxy `/api/` is defined for the frontend and has to be configured for the backend e.g. via reverse proxy.